bekk/bekk-christmas/post/react/once-rendering-not-always-rendering.md

 authors:
   - Caroline Odden
 ---
 In most React applications today there are some problems with rendering.
 If you have triggered some sort of fetching of data or other time consuming task, and you want to go on with your life, that's not always easy.
-If all the performance on your device is busy rendering a exceptional big list, it will not be able to give feedback for other (simple) events before it is done.
+If all the performance on your device is busy rendering ab exceptional big list, it will not be able to give feedback for other (simple) events before it is done.
 Imagine you have that one friend that only talks and talks, and you never get possibility to say anything.
 Thats rendering, it blocks.

 # The User Experience